-Pediatric Allergist and Asthma Specialist in Atlanta, Lawrenceville, and Conyers, GA
+Pediatric Allergist and Asthma Specialist Questions and Answers

 Asthma is one of the most common medical problems in childhood.
 According to statistics from the National Institutes of Health and the National Center for Health Statistics, asthma affects over six million children under the age of eighteen and is the third leading cause of pediatric hospitalizations.
 The direct medical costs of this condition have exceeded eleven billion dollars and the indirect costs (lost productivity of parents, for example) add another five billion in costs.
 Childhood deaths from Asthma are rare, but over four thousand people in the United States die each year from this disease.
 Allergy specialists play a vital and crucial role in treating childhood Asthma, and more importantly, preventing asthma symptoms.